 In New Zealand, feeding regimes (meal size, composition, and frequency) for translocated burrow-nesting petrel chicks are tailored based on the biological traits of the species.
 These different regimes are presented in greater detail in Gummer (2013) and other referenced source documents.
+Usually feeding commences the day after transfer, but light-weight chicks of species that are fed regularly may benefit from receiving their first meal on arrival at the release site.

-In either case, the objective is to mimic the growth trajectory of wild chicks and produce fledglings with the greatest possible probability of survival.
+For all species, the objective is to mimic the growth trajectory of wild chicks and produce fledglings with the greatest possible probability of survival.
 Fledging wing-length and weight should fall within known ranges for the species.